Kalamandalam Kshemavathy

-Kalamandalam Kshemavathy (born 1948) is a Mohiniyattam dancer from Thrissur, Kerala.
+Kalamandalam Kshemavathy (born 1948) is a Mohiniyattam dancer from Thrissur, Kerala, India.
 She is an alumna of the Kerala Kalamandalam.
 She joined the institute when she was ten.
 After completion of the course, she undertook advanced training in Bharata Natyam under Muthuswamy Pillai and Chitra Visweswaran, and in Kuchipudi under Vempati Chinna Satyam, but chose to remain within the Mohiniyattam tradition.

 Credentials

 She was awarded the Padma Shri in 2011 for her contributions to Mohinyattam.
 She has also received the Sangeet Natak Akademi Award, She received the Kerala Sangeetha Nataka Akademi Award in 1975 (for Bharatanatyam) and the Kerala Sangeetha Nataka Akademi Fellowship in 2015.